 What is Feline Infectious Peritonitis (FIP)?

 Feline infectious peritonitis (FIP) is a fatal viral disease caused by a strain of virus called feline coronavirus (FCoV).
-Many cats carry this worldwide virus.
+This virus is carried by many cats worldwide.
 FIP is much more prevalent in multi-cat households, shelters, and breeding colonies.
 Most cats carry the feline enteric coronavirus (FECV) which, rarely causes disease in itself.
 When the feline coronavirus mutates into a strain of the virus that has the ability to cause disease it is referred to as the FIP virus.
 It is fortunate that the mutation only occurs rarely.

 How is FIP Transmitted?

-The benign, or usually harmless, FECV lives in the cells of the intestinal tract and is shed in cats’ feces.
-Cats become infected after they ingest the virus when they groom or eat.
-The mutant feline infectious peritonitis virus (FIPV) that causes the disease is generally not considered to be contagious among cats.
+FECV lives in the cells of the intestinal tract and is shed in cats’ feces.
+Cats become infected with FECV after they ingest the virus when they groom or eat.
+The mutant feline infectious peritonitis virus (FIPV) that causes the disease is not contagious to other cats.
 The exact cause of the mutation of the virus is not known.
-It is likely that it mutates for a number of reasons.
-The FIPV lives inside a type of white blood cell and not in the intestines.
+FIPV lives and replicates inside a type of white blood cell and not in the intestines.
 So once the virus mutates, it is not shed in cats’ feces.

 Two Forms of FIP